Quick Links

 • Expressive Arts and Design

-These areas however cannot be delivered in isolation; they are all equally important and depend upon one another to support a rounded approach to a child’s learning and development.
+These areas, however, cannot be delivered in isolation; they are all equally important and depend upon one another to support a rounded approach to a child’s learning and development.
 All seven areas are used to plan the teaching and activities to ensure that every child has the opportunity to reach their full and unique potential.
+It is important to emphasise that at Kingsbrook View we also teach the children how to become learners:

 • Through playing and exploring, they become engaged, curious and willing to try new things.